armadillu/ofxRemoteUI/README.md

 It can also be set to store the current values when quitting the app (or whenever its convenient), so that you can carry on where you left off last time you used it.
 It does so by saving a file called "ofxRemoteUISettings.xml" in your data folder.
 It uses ofxXmlSettings to store everything.

 You can also create and delete presets, which are parameter states for your app.
 Presets are stored with your OF app, inside an "ofxRemoteUIPresets" folder, in your data folder.
-This makes it easy to check in your presets with your soruce code.
+This makes it easy to check in your presets with your source code.
 Whenever you like the current config, you can make a preset to keep it around.
 You can also delete presets.

 ofxRemoteUI uses Macros + the singleton pattern to make it very easy to share any variable you decide to edit remotely, from any class of your project.